Heart Attack Victim Waited 43 Minutes To Get To The Hospital; 'That's Absolutely Awful'

 A fire engine arrived nine minutes after it was dispatched with a paramedic on board, but by that time…

-“I found him in this chair, he was slumped over to the side and had started vomiting,” said Christine Marnul, the wife of the patient.
-“He was in and out of consciousness, was mumbling words and just holding his chest, having extreme pain.”
+“”He was in and out of consciousness, was mumbling words and just holding his chest, having extreme chest pain,” said Christine Marnul, the wife of the patient.

 Because a fire engine can’t transport a patient to the hospital, the family waited helplessly.